Table of Contents

 • 3.
 Virtual Private Network (VPN)

 Monaco is home to some of the world’s wealthiest people.
-Unfortunately, this can attract the type of people who want to steal, and today this is often done online by hacking into networks to steal credit card information.
-While this isn’t a fun thought, it’s better to be safe than sorry.
-I always use a Virtual Private Network while I’m traveling to protect myself because public wifi (including your hotel’s wifi) is easier to hack than you might think.
+Unfortunately, this can attract the type of thieves who want to steal, and today, this is often done online by hacking into networks to steal credit card information.

 View NordVPN.com Options ➜